bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="JavaScript Timers &amp; Recursion." />
 </p>

-I have a few scripts that we can look at that will explain how <b>timers</b> and recursion can work in JavaScript and these are really fun methods to play with because you can do a lot of really interesting things with them.
+<p>I have a few scripts that we can look at that will explain how <b>timers</b> and
+recursion can work in JavaScript and these are really fun methods to play with because you can do a lot of really interesting things with them.
 Occasionally, you do want something to run after a certain amount of time has happened or on some interval.
-This is where we can really get into how to do that with JavaScript.
+This is where we can really get into how to do that with JavaScript.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 408. example script #1 - the full script (244) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">